Meat, Eggs and Dairy Label Guide

 Animal Welfare Approved

-A fully pasture-based animal welfare certification program, available only to smaller, independent family farms.
+A fully pasture-based animal welfare certification program, available only to smaller, independent farms.

 AWA certified